ffund/ml-notebooks/notebooks/2-compute-by-hand.md

 ## Computing regression coefficients

-This notebook walks through the steps involved in manual (pen and paper) computation of the optimal least squares regression coefficients.
+This notebook walks through the steps involved in manual (pen and paper) computation of the optimal least squares regression coefficients, using the normal equations.

 We'll also show how to do each of these steps in Python, so that you can try other values for $X$ and $y$ and then check your work.